 People who work in IT service management (ITSM) and service desk roles always seem to want (and appreciate) information – sometimes to help improve and sometimes just to confirm that what they’re already doing is right.
 But what do they really, really want (please don’t say a zig a zig ah)?
 Which are the key areas for help-providers – such as us here at ITSM.tools – to focus on in 2018 (and beyond)?
+What are the hottest ITSM trends and topics?

 - Artificial intelligence (AI)